 UPS Endowment Scholarship Program

 Each year since 1985, ICUT Foundation Members have received grants from the CIC State Funds Endowment to provide UPS Scholarships to every private college and university in the State Fund network.
-The scholarships are given in the name of UPS, whose financial support was the basis for the endowment.
+The scholarships are given in the name of UPS and the UPS Foundation, whose financial support was the basis for the endowment.
 Over the years, over $50 million have been awarded in scholarship grants to State Fund Members for the benefit of more than 18,000 deserving students at independent colleges across the country.
 Since 1985, Texas has received $2.248 million from the UPS Educational Endowment and has assisted 854 students.
 In 2013, 97% of the recipients were financially needy, 76% were members of minority populations, and 45% were first generation students.

 The scholarships vary in size from year to year based on market conditions and investment returns.
 For the 2014-2015 academic year, 613 private colleges and universities received a $2,425 UPS Scholarship.
 Each scholarship is awarded to one need-based student whose background reflects one or more of the components in the target population of top priority to the UPS Foundation and to CIC’s First Opportunity Partners program.